ChatrusMagnus/RandomModules/ReadMe.md

-The doge module has a bug when it prints on the buffer.
+The script inside the module has a bug when it prints on the buffer.